Inner resources for self-awareness, transformation and understanding . . .

 Can Jungian counseling and dreamwork help me?

-There are no areas of human suffering that Jungian based analysis cannot address.
+There are no areas of human suffering and trauma that Jungian based analysis cannot address.
 The following is a short list of just a few of the issues that we can work with.

 - Sexual and Emotional Abuse

 - General dissatisfaction with life

 - Lack of Meaning & Purpose and/or Direction